DeFUCC/gun-avatar/README.md

 ### ROAD MAP

-- [ ] make the mirroring canvas work in Safari - currently it's not doing it properly
+- [x] make the mirroring canvas work in Safari
 - [x] make adjustable canvas size with consistent result
-- [ ] add more options to customize the view of the avatars
+- [x] add more options to customize the view of the avatars
   - [x] dark mode